MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/microsoft-teams-add-on-licensing.md

 ## What voice features are available with my plan?

-See what add-on licenses you need to get voice features in Teams, depending on the plan you have,.
+See what add-on licenses you need to get voice features in Teams, depending on the plan you have.

 Depending on the voice features that you want, we recommend comparing whether it's more cost effective for you to switch to a plan that includes those features.
 For example, for most large organizations, buying a bundle of software in a Microsoft 365 Enterprise plan will result in lower overall cost.
 Typically, when you buy several add-on licenses individually instead of as part of a plan, you may end up with a higher combined cost.

 #### [**Business**](#tab/small-business/)

-For small and medium sized businesses, there are two ways to get cloud voice features.
-If you are new and have less than 300 users, then you will want to use Microsoft Business Voice.
-For existing customers with an Enterprise E1 or E3 license you can buy the cloud voice features as add-ons.
+For small and medium sized businesses, there are two ways to get voice features.
+If you're new and have less than 300 users, you'll want to get [Microsoft 365 Business Voice](https://www.microsoft.com/microsoft-365/business/business-voice).
+If you already have an Enterprise E1 or E3 plan, you can buy voice features as individual add-ons.

- For customers with less than 300 users, there are two [Microsoft 365 Business](https://www.microsoft.com/en-us/microsoft-365/compare-all-microsoft-365-products?&activetab=tab:primaryr2) plans to chose from.
+If you have less than 300 users, there are two Business Voice plans to choose from.

-- Microsoft Business Voice with a Calling Plan - OR -
+- Microsoft 365 Business Voice with a Calling Plan
-- Microsoft Business Voice without a Calling Plan.
+- Microsoft 365 Business Voice without a Calling Plan

-If you want all phone number management and billing for cloud voice features to be delivered from Microsoft, then you want to use Business Voice with a Calling Plan.
-If you already get your telephone service from another third party telephone provider, you would want to choose Business Voice without a Calling Plan.
-For this, you will need to set up and deploy Direct Routing to connect your on-premises Session Border Controllers to Microsoft 365.
+If you want all phone number management and billing for voice features to be delivered from Microsoft, get Business Voice with a Calling Plan.
+If you already get your telephone service from a third-party telephone provider, get Business Voice without a Calling Plan.
+For this, you'll need to set up and deploy Direct Routing to connect your on-premises Session Border Controllers (SBCs) to Microsoft 365.

 **Business Voice with a Calling Plan**